deeshma5/TestAutomation/README.md

 1. Install Java , Maven, Chrome & Edge drivers

-2. `mvn clean test` OR

-3. Right Click on testng.xml file and Run As Test Suite.
+2. Right Click on testng.xml file and Run As Test Suite.

-4. Generated Report will be available under test-reports folder.
+3. Generated Report will be available under test-reports folder.

-5. Screenshot is visible under screenshot folder in case of test failure.
+4. Screenshot is visible under screenshot folder in case of test failure.